-It is basically an IQ test to measure intelligence of candidates would-be draftees and players and to determine the potential of a player in the national football league.
-It has a sort of cult following of its own, often fans give a great deal of attention to these scores (while not made public formally, usually a player's score will eventually be leaked).
+It is an IQ test to measure the intelligence of candidates would-be draftees and players and to determine the potential of a player in the national football league.
+It has a sort of cult following of its own; often fans give a great deal of attention to these scores (while not made public formally, usually a player's score will eventually be leaked).

 It measures the cognitive, mental, motor and many other abilities in an individual as part of the screening or selection process.
 This particular test is called the NFL Wonderlic Test because it is associated with the National Football League (NFL) of the US and either makes or breaks the careers of around 300 college football enthusiasts.
 Those scoring high on the test have a higher probability of getting drafted as key players into the major football teams.

-Once the best get selected, or ‘drafted’ as it is known, they are signed into a contract with that team and hence, cannot go back on that.
-As is obvious, the NFL Combine is a major even in the lives of the young and aspiring college football players.
+Once the best get selected, or ‘drafted’ as it is known, they have signed a contract with that team and hence, cannot go back on that.
+As is apparent, the NFL Combine is a major event in the lives of the young and aspiring college football players.
 That single, week-long event that tests them out in a serious of assessments can either make or break their career in national football.

-Here, at Indianapolis, is where the NFL Wonderlic Test is conducted and it is only one part of the serious of assessments that the players will have to undergo.
+Here, at Indianapolis, is where the NFL Wonderlic Test is conducted, and it is only one part of the serious of assessments that the players will have to undergo.
 This test, held at the NFL Combine, is also known as the NFL Combine Wonderlic Test.
-The score to this test not only decides his selection into one of the teams but also his draft status in the team.
+The score for this test decides his selection into not only one of the teams but also his draft status in the team.

-Football players get invited to attend the week long event at Indianapolis that leads to the NFL drafting.
-Without invitation these players cannot get in, which means that each of the 300 football players are at the top of their game.
-However, their performance in the field is not enough to convince the team managers and the coaches for their success in future games, which is why they are subjected to further drills and written and behavioral tests to assess how they think, perform and take decisions in different situations.
+Football players get invited to attend the week-long event at Indianapolis that leads to the NFL drafting.
+Without invitation, these players cannot get in, which means that each of the 300 football players is at the top of their game.
+However, their performance in the field is not enough to convince the team managers and the coaches for their success in future games, which is why they are subjected to further drills and written, and behavioral tests to assess how they think, perform and take decisions in different situations.

-Playing football on the field doesn’t require linguistics but it does require the player to be able to think cautiously, quickly, logically and decisively.
-With the scores yielded after the NFL Wonderlic Test and other tests, these coaches, scouts and managers get a pretty good idea of the individual capabilities of these men.
+Playing football on the field doesn’t require linguistics, but it does ask the player to be able to think cautiously, quickly, logically and decisively.
+With the scores yielded after the NFL Wonderlic Test and other tests, these coaches, scouts, and managers get a pretty good idea of the individual capabilities of these men.

 There are many other physical and mental tests that are conducted at the NFL Combine besides the Wonderlic Test.
 For example,

-The study showed that players with high scores and playing at the defensive back or tight end do not correlate and in fact those in the same position but with bad scores fared better in the field.
+The study showed that players with high scores and playing on the defensive back or tight end do not correlate, and in fact, those in the same position but with bad scores fared better in the field.